 What is an interface?
 Interface literally means a medium for working between two things, such as a user interface.
 When we say user interface, it is the interface between the user and the system, allowing user to interact with the system.

 In Object Oriented Programming (OOP), interface is a kind of contract between Interface type and the Class type.
-Interface is a type like class but interface contains only methods and properties.
-Unlike class, interface does not have any field.
-The methods in the interface are always public and abstract.
+Interface is a type like class but interface can contain only methods, properties, events and indexers as its members.
+Unlike class, interface does not have any field because interface does not deal with state but with behavior.
+The methods in the interface are always implicitly public and abstract.
 Interface represents abstract behaviors which are implemented by the contracting class.
 The contracting class is the class that implements the interface.

 In C#, we know that although a class can inherit another class, a class cannot inherit more than one class.
 In other words, C# does not support multiple inheritance.
 But C# allows to inherit multiple interfaces by a single class instead of inheritance of multiple classes.

-Although a class can inherit only one other class, but a class can inherit one or more interfaces.
+Although a class can inherit only one other class, yet a class can inherit one or more interfaces.

 A class can inherit another class and multiple interfaces at the same time.